fsn4k3/email-security-tool/README.md

 ## Note

 Replace 'your_virustotal_api_key' with your actual VirusTotal API key and 'path_to_your_email_file.eml' with the path to your email file.
-This script provides a foundational tool for email security analysis that can be further enhanced with more advanced techniques and integrations.